greenm01/vb4x/docs/vb4x_specs.md

 Orphaned fighter squadrons are scuttled if there is no carrier capacity available during a retreat.

-Transports are captured and PUs enslaved if their escort fleet was destroyed or the transports were unescorted at the commencement of hostilities.
+Transports are captured and PUs enslaved if their escort fleet was destroyed or the transports were un-escorted at the commencement of hostilities.
 Space Marines never surrender and self-detonate the ship.

 Other Merchant Marine Ships rejoin their surviving escort fleets.
 If the fleet was destroyed or the ships were unescorted before hostilities, they are captured as spoils of war.